yhatt/jsx-slack/README.md

 When developing Slack-integrated app, continuous maintenance of the rich contents is a difficult task.
 A team member must read and write JSON with deep knowledge about a specification of Slack messaging.

 Slack has shipped [Block Kit] and [Block Kit Builder], and efforts to develop app easily.
-And I believe JSX-based template would enhance a developer experience of Slack app to the next stage.
+We believe JSX-based template would enhance a developer experience of Slack app to the next stage.

 ## Project goal

 A project goal is creating an interface to build a maintainable Slack message with confidence via readable [JSX].

-jsx-slack would allow building message blocks by JSX with predictable markup.
+jsx-slack would allow building message blocks with predictable HTML-like markup.
 It helps in understanding the structure of the complex message.

 ## Block Kit as component